 Operation & Deployment of Use Case: In the envisioned scenario, drone operators will deploy several drones equipped with cameras.
 The image recognition application software includes six components that today need to be developed independently and integrated by software integrators by spending a significant effort (e.g., image quality checker, computer vision-based component for geo-referencing within the farm, cracks detector etc.) In this case, a possible deployment of these components includes the use of: i) resources on the drone (GPU); ii) an edge server located in a 5G cell and iii) cloud resources.

 UW (Portugal, SME): Resources will be considered for hosting application components at UW’s headquarters development center and at a wind farm in Portugal.
 UW will provide the edge infrastructure required to ensure that the TTA software will process data over a 5G network.

 TTA (Poland, SME): provider of AI-powered software for automated damage detection & predictive risk monitoring.

 Funded by the European Union.
-Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or European Commission.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or Directorate-General for Communications Networks, Content and Technology.
 Neither the European Union nor the granting authority can be held responsible for them.
-Grant Agreement No.: 101070516.